Bob Guccione: Residence

-Guccione brought artisans in from France and Italy to build the largest private residence in Manhattan.
-As a tribute to Guccione the artisans carved both his and his wife's faces into the marble columns near the entrance of the residence.
+Guccione brought artisans in from France and Italy to remodel the largest private residence in Manhattan (at 14-16 East 67th Street on the Upper East Side).
+As a tribute to Guccione, the artisans carved both his and his wife's faces into the marble columns near the entrance of the mansion.
 According to New York magazine, "It's one of the biggest private houses in Manhattan, with 30 rooms, and it costs $5 million a year to maintain."

-In November 2003 the mansion, on Manhattan's Upper East Side, was foreclosed on by Kennedy Funding of New Jersey, the mortgage holder, along with an affiliate of multibillion-dollar hedge fund Elliott Associates of New Jersey.
+In November 2003, the mansion was foreclosed on by Kennedy Funding of New Jersey, the mortgage holder, along with an affiliate of multibillion-dollar hedge fund Elliott Associates of New Jersey.
 In January 2004, a group of investors came to Guccione's aid during his eviction.
 A London-based investor, Jason Galanis, led the investment group which purchased the property for $26.5 million in cash.
 The house was purchased by NY Real Estate LLC, an entity set up to acquire the mansion.
 Galanis contributed $2.6 million, and two New York hedge funds, Laurus Funds and Alexandre Asset Management, made a mortgage loan of $24 million to NY Real Estate LLC, which was owned by Penthouse International, the parent and debtor-in-possession of General Media.

 As a result of the continuing contentious bankruptcy, which lasted over a year, the promissory notes due to Laurus were considered in technical breach of covenants which resulted in severe financial penalties in excess of $8 million.
-Penthouse International elected to forgo refinancing the house due to the combination of the penalties and the unfavorable lifetime lease of $1.00/year that was granted to Guccione, which made the property unmarketable.
+Penthouse International elected to forgo refinancing the house due to the combination of the penalties and the unfavorable lifetime lease of $1 per year that was granted to Guccione, which made the property unmarketable.
 Laurus sued Guccione to take possession of the house from the tenant.
-It was reportedly sold for $49 million, well below the asking price of $59 million, to Wall Street financier Philip Falcone.

-Guccione had to sell his country house in Staatsburg, New York.
-The estate was purchased by actress Uma Thurman and hotelier Andre Balazs.
-Guccione's 15-room Baroque stucco mansion on a 75-acre property on the Hudson River was foreclosed and sold for $4 million.
+Guccione also lost his country house in Staatsburg, New York, as the 15-room Baroque-style stucco mansion on a 75-acre property on the Hudson River was foreclosed and sold for $4 million.
+The estate was purchased by actress Uma Thurman and hotelier André Balazs, and it is now known as Locusts on Hudson.